 If you’re thinking of blogging, there are a few parts to doing it successfully:

 - Blog regularly: Without consistency, you won’t succeed.
 Use a blogging calendar to do this.

-- High-quality content: Only the very best blog posts get noticed these days.
-Learn how to create great blog posts here.
+- High-quality content: Only the best blog posts are noticed these days.

 - Promotion: To get initial traction, you’ll need to promote your blog posts, which takes even more time.